-There are some questions about fibromyalgia that seem to come up repeatedly.
-So I thought I'd share the answers to 10 of these in this article!
+There are some questions about fibromyalgia that seem to come up over and over again.
+So I thought I'd answer 10 of the most frequently asked in this article.

 1. Can fibromyalgia cause a "pins and needles" sensation?

-Fibromyalgia can cause a whole range of nerve sensations, including pins and needles.
+Fibromyalgia can cause a whole range of nerve sensations, including "pins and needles."
 They occur mostly in the hands and feet (called paresthesias).
-If you don't have other nerve symptoms — such as severe, localized numbness or weakness — it's unlikely to be anything worrisome in FMS.
-Other types of nerve pain are also common in fibro — and natural remedies are very effective in reducing or eliminating them.
-Those remedies include daily doses of magnesium (200 mg), vitamins B6 (25 mg) and B12 (500 mcg), acetyl L-carnitine (1,500 mg), and lipoic acid (300 mg, twice daily).
+If you don't have other nerve symptoms, such as severe localized numbness or weakness, having occassional tingling shouldn't give you unusual cause to worry.
+Other types of nerve pain are also common in FMS, and natural nutritional aids can be very helpful in promoting a healthy nervous system.
+Nutritional supplements that support a healthy nervous system include daily doses of magnesium (200 mg), vitamins B6 (25 mg) and B12 (500 mcg), acetyl L-carnitine (1,500 mg), and lipoic acid (300 mg, twice daily).
 Effective medications for nerve pain include Neurontin, Ultram, and Cymbalta (and many others).

 2. Can fibromyalgia cause muscle twitching?